postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 * KMIP compatible servers
 * A local file storage.
 This storage is intended only for development and testing and is not recommended for production use.

-For each key provider, `pg_tde` requires a detailed configuration, including the address of the service and the authentication information.
+For each key provider `pg_tde` requires a detailed configuration including the address of the service and the authentication information.

-With these details, `pg_tde` does the following based on user operations:
+With these details `pg_tde` does the following based on user operations:

-* Communicates with the service and uploads a new principal key to it after this key is created
+* Uploads a new principal key to it after this key is created
 * Retrieves the principal key from the service when it is required for decryption

+Retreival of the principal key is cached so it only happens when necessary.

 ### Key provider management